anhquang2605/weather-together/LEARNED.md

     49. Using clip-path mask svg, if there are two same svg, hiding the first svg with display none will cause the clip-path mask to disappear for both svg.
     ====> Work around: hide the element by setting width 0, padding 0, and overflow hidden.
     50. In react fragment also need key if there are multiple fragment.
 To add key to fragment, please use React.Fragment component not <></>
+    51. For width and height automatic scaling, given the one dimension a number, then the other with auto property will scale accordingly to the numbered dimension